Stephen-RA-King/pynamer/README.md

 ## The Oddities

-The reason I wrote this application in the first place.
+The reason I wrote this application in the first place...

 ```bash
 ~ $ pynamer zaphod